3dgeo-heidelberg/AImon/docs/index.md

 **Software usage**

-As a starting point, please have a look to the Jupyter Notebooks available listed in the top left corner of the page.
+As a starting point, please have a look to the Jupyter Notebooks available listed in the top left corner of the page. <a href="configuration_description.html">Click here</a> for a detailled description of the configuration file parameters.

 **Citation**